-The council no longer collects commercial waste.
-You can find your nearest business waste site or contractors able to collect or recycle your waste by searching the public register available at wastedirectory.org.uk .
+The Council no longer collects commercial waste.
+You can find your nearest business waste site or contractors by searching the public register available on the Waste Directory website.

-North Yorkshire County Council also provides facilities for the deposit of certain types of commercial waste, for which charges apply.
-For more information visit the county council's website.
+North Yorkshire County Council also provides facilities for the deposit of certain types of commercial waste.
+Charges apply.
+For more information visit the County Council's website.

 How to complain